gruns/blagoblag/content/drafts/red-hat.rst

 them becoming burdensome to the open source community.
-Lastly, if you're a Red Hat customer who wishes they could use newer versions of software, consider either compiling it yourself, complaining to whoever procured RHEL for you, or complaining to Red Hat itself, but please don't demand support from overly overburdened volunteers.
+Lastly, if you're a Red Hat customer who wishes they could use newer versions of software, consider either compiling it yourself, complaining to whoever procured RHEL for you, or complaining to Red Hat itself, but please don't demand support from already overburdened volunteers.